geoadmin/mf-chsdi3/chsdi/static/doc/source/api/quickstart.rst

 - 4.4.2  (LV95)

 .. warning::
-   Only the current version is supported.
-Previous versions are given as courtesy, and may be linked to layers and resources which may not be supported anymore or even no longer exist.
-We strongly encourage you to migrate to the latest version, currently **4.4.2**.
-The good practice is to **not** using the **version** parameter.
+   Only the latest version is supported.
+Previous versions are given as courtesy and may be using layers and resources which may not be supported anymore or even no longer exist *e.g* layers which have been deleted or renamed.
+   Hence, we strongly encourage you to migrate to the latest version, currently **4.4.2**.

-   The version **4.4.2** is only one supporting the new **LV95** (EPSG:2056) reference frame.
+   The version **4.4.2** is only one supporting the new local swiss `LV95 <https://www.swisstopo.admin.ch/en/knowledge-facts/surveying-geodesy/reference-frames/local/lv95.html>`_ (EPSG:2056) reference frame.

 The loader is including a polyfill that might conflict with other JavaScript libraries and frameworks you are using in your application.
 For such cases, you can specify the ignore_polyfill parameter to not include the polyfill.